65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 Every trip will have a different purpose.
 Relaxing, gambling, hiking, meditation, spa experience, wine tasting, and tearing up the town have a particular purpose or vibe you want to experience.
 Solace and meditation will be a completely different type of trip than a bachelor party of shots and strippers.

 A simple statement of intent or purpose to your invitees allows them to easily accept or decline the travel opportunity.
-More importantly, it allows you to prepare your invite list, knowing that your guests are in agreement with your overall plans.
+More importantly, it allows you to prepare your invite list, knowing that your guests agree with your overall plans.

 Examples of an Intent Statement